DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/FAQ.md

 ## Dependency and Security Information

-Security Insights for D365FO includes
+Security Insights for D365FO only needs Read-Access to read data from Azure Application Insights.

-- Use of Microsoft Azure Application Insights library
-- Use of DXC.FnOInsights library, an extension of the Microsoft Azure Application Insights library to add additional telemetry metrics for enhanced logging capabilities.
-It still uses the same API that the Microsoft Azure Application Insights data collectors use.

-All telemetry is logged within the Microsoft Azure Application Insights only.

 Note: DXC does not collect any usage information, or telemetry against any other installed system or ISV module from Security Insights for D365FO.